microsoft/api-guidelines/graph/patterns/alternate-key.md

 Microsoft Graph API Design Pattern

-_The Alternate Key Pattern provides the ability to query for a single, specific resource identifiable through an alternative property (called key) that is not its unique identifier_
+_The Alternate Key Pattern provides the ability to query for a single, specific resource identifiable through an alternative property (called key) that is not its primary key_

 ## Problem

 ---

-The resources exposed in Graph are identified by an [UUID (Universally Unique Identifier)](https://en.wikipedia.org/wiki/Universally_unique_identifier) - which guarantees uniqueness inside the same resource type.
-Often though, that same resource can also be uniquely identified by an alternative, more convenient property that provides a better developer experience.
+The resources exposed in Graph are identified through a Primary Key - which guarantees uniqueness inside the same resource type.
+Often though, that same resource can also be uniquely identified by an alternative, more convenient property (or set of properties) that provides a better developer experience.

 Take a look at the `user` resource: while the `id` remains a perfectly valid way to get the resource details, the `mail` address is also an unique property that could be used to identify it.